Ficool

 The woods exhaled.

 I collapsed to my knees, breath ragged, hands glowing faintly before the light slowly dimmed.
 Rowan knelt beside me, grounding, solid.
-Elara wept openly now.
+Elara wept openly now, years of guilt and secrecy spilling out at last.

 I stared at my trembling hands, understanding settling in with terrifying clarity.